zuozhenggh/learning-library/developer-library/mysql-java/java/java.md

 ## Introduction

-In this lab, we will create a small java program that get data from MySQL and run it in Docker.
+In this lab, we will create a small java program that gets data from MySQL and run it in Docker.

 Estimated Time: 10 minutes

 ### About Java
 Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
-It is a general-purpose programming language intended to let programmers write once, run anywhere (WORA),[17] meaning that compiled Java code can run on all platforms that support Java without the need to recompile.
+It is a general-purpose programming language intended to let programmers write once, run anywhere (WORA), meaning that compiled Java code can run on all platforms that support Java without the need to recompile.

 ### Objectives

 In this lab, you will:
-* Create a Java program that get data from MySQL
+* Create a Java program that gets data from MySQL
 * Create a docker container
 * Run it